 Finding a place to live

 After you have signed your asylum seeker application with the IND, certain things will be arranged for you through COA.
 One of them is temporary housing in one of the refugee camps which are scattered around the Netherlands.
-If the application is favorable and you have been granted the asylum seeker status, you will be appointed housing wherever this is available and where COA believes would be a good match for you to live and work, or possibly study.
+If the application is positive and you have been granted asylum-seeker status, you will be allocated housing where it is available and where COA believes you can live, work or possibly study well.
 However, housing has to be available and the municipality has to agree with your stay here.
 Should you have a letter of acceptance from the university, this could help.